Vegemite: Nutritional information

-The main ingredient of Vegemite is yeast extract, which contains a high concentration of glutamic acid, the source of Vegemite's rich umami flavour.
+The main ingredient of Vegemite is yeast extract, which contains a high concentration of glutamic acid, the source of Vegemite's umami flavour.
 Vegemite does not contain any fat, added sugar or animal content.
 It contains gluten (a composite of storage proteins) as the yeast is derived from brewing.

-Vegemite contains 3.45% sodium, which equates to a salt content of approximately 8.6% Daily Value.
+One 5 gram serving contains 173 mg of sodium, which is 8% of the recommended daily intake of sodium.
 Australia only defines low salt foods, but by UK standards Vegemite is classified as a high salt content food.